katiek78/Mars-Rover/README.md

 R - rotates the vehicle 90° right (clockwise)
 M - moves the vehicle forward by 1 grid line
-S - instructs the vehicle to take a sample using its robot arm
+S - instructs the vehicle to take a sample using its robot arm P - instructs the vehicle to take a photo using one of its cameras

 If the vehicle reaches the edge of the plateau, it is prevented from moving forward if this would cause it to leave the plateau.

 If the vehicle's sample capacity is reached, it cannot carry any more samples and so no more samples can be taken.

+If the vehicle has no cameras, it cannot take any photos.

-The user can then view the positions of the vehicles and samples as a grid of dots.
-Samples are displayed in yellow, while a Rover is indicated by the letter 'R'.
+The user can then view the positions of the vehicles, photos and samples as a grid of green asterisks.
+Samples are displayed in blue, photos are displayed in red, and any points where both a sample and a photo have been taken will be shown in magenta.
+Any grid points with Rovers will be indicated by the letter 'R' (combined with the appropriate colour).
-A yellow 'R' on the grid means that a Rover is in this position AND a sample has been taken at that point.
+For example, a blue 'R' on the grid means that a Rover is in this position AND a sample has been taken at that point.

 ## The code
 ### Files